vitorgalvao/tiny-scripts/README.md

 ### pingpong
 Stitch a video with its reversed version, for continuous loops

-### podbook
-Generate a podcast RSS feed for audiobooks

 ### progressbar
 Overlay a progress bar on videos or gifs